Congratulations! You have landed on the most complete list of original activities in London, shared by expert travelers and London lovers.

 If you are planning a trip to the vibrant and cosmopolitan city and you are overwhelmed with the amount of things to do in London this guide is for you.

 I was in the same shoes and I decided to call out to other fellow travelers and bloggers who have been there already and asked them to share one of their favorite things to do in London.
+It eventually helped me lay out my own London Itinerary, which turned out to be some amazing, although tiring, 9 days in the vibrant city of London.

-***Please note all the pictures you find belong to the related post authors, unless otherwise stated
+***Please note all the pictures you find belong to the related post authors unless otherwise stated

-LONDON BEST MARKETS
+BEST LESS KNOWN LONDON MARKETS

 Visit the Old Spitalfields Market